 I visited a few years ago the autumn, and while the best time to see the heather in full bloom is in August and September, there was still colour (50 shades of green according to our guide) over the moorland with dots of fluffy white bog cotton.
 The peat turf that was cut on these hillsides in days-gone-by, was once the main source of fuel for families in the area, with that unmistakable smell of peat smoke hanging in the air from each pub chimney and the water of the streams coloured peat-brown.

 Although it’s not included in the film, I highly recommend a visit to the atmospheric ruins of Glendalough monastic settlement, built in a glacial valley in the 6th century by St Kevin, who lived as a hermit beside the lake.
 A lone tower stands among the gravestones, once used as a bell tower to call the monks to prayer, or to spot intruders from a far.
 It’s a lovely walk up the valley through woodland and alongside the lake toward the second lake which fills most of the valley.

 Of course, no visit to Ireland would be complete without visiting a traditional Irish pub, where you’ll usually find some live music in the evening, whether it’s a harpist or an Irish band with accordion and fiddle.
 In PS I Love You, the local pub where Holly listens to Gerry playing in a band is actually Whelan’s Bar in Dublin, but on our drive through Wicklow, we stopped for lunch at Lynham’s Hotel in Laragh where bare brick walls are covered with old pictures and prints.

 Visiting the PS I Love You Film locations

-For more information about where to find the PS I Love You film locations in County Wicklow, Ireland visit the Travel Republic Famous Movie Location Guide, and for more things to do in Ireland check out the Ireland Tourism website and the Visit Wicklow website.
+For more information about where PS I Love You was filmed in County Wicklow, Ireland visit the Travel Republic Famous Movie Location Guide, and for more things to do in Ireland check out the Ireland Tourism website and the Visit Wicklow website.